These are undoubtedly tough times for many and hosts are looking for ways to make more money on Airbnb by alternative means.

 Being responsive.
 Fixing problems quickly and effectively when they arise.
 Giving guests their space while also making yourself available for support when necessary.
 Staying informed about local events.
 Providing your guests with a guide for the local area.

-There’s a lot that hosts can do to chip away and eventually become a superhost.
+There’s a lot that hosts can do to chip away and eventually become an Airbnb superhost.

 In the end, it’s the little touches like labels on kitchen cabinets to guide new guests and a modern keypad for ease of entry that make the difference in terms of the quality of a guest’s stay.